alexnubla/ai-dictionary/index.md

 ---
 layout: default
-title: "AI Dictionary: 200+ Machine Learning Terms Explained Simply"
+title: "AI Dictionary of Terms"
 description: "The ultimate free AI Dictionary and glossary.
-200+ artificial intelligence and machine learning terms explained in plain English for beginners and experts."
+205+ artificial intelligence and machine learning terms explained in plain English for beginners and experts."
 ---

 <p align="center">
   <img src="banner-ai-dictionary-1.png" alt="AI Dictionary of Terms" width="100%" style="max-width: 1200px; border-radius: 12px;">
 </p>

-# AI Dictionary: 200+ Terms Explained Simply
+# AI Dictionary of Terms

 Welcome to the most accessible **AI Dictionary** on the web.
 Whether you are looking for an **artificial intelligence glossary** to understand basic concepts or a technical **machine learning terms** reference, this living dictionary provides clear, jargon-free definitions alongside rigorous technical explanations.